cyle/sigil-php/README.md

 ### Errors

 If you call a method and provide incorrect or erroneous parameters, the call with throw an Exception with the relevant error message.
+Exceptions are thrown when the data you provide the sigil client is wrong in some way.
+If the data is alright and something is wrong on the database end, you will get `false` as a result.

-If a call results in `false`, that means there was an error of some kind.
-You can access the error by calling:
+If a call results in `false`, you can access the error message from the database server by calling:

     $error_message = $sigil->last_error

 Which will give you a string of the last error that happened.
-This could be a `404 not found`, or something else.
+This could be a `404 not found` (if you were looking for a node that doesn't exist, for example), or something else.

 Better error reporting is a planned feature.